ewdlop/MovieSideStories/Unyielding Hearts冒號 The Human Side of Hancock.md

+# Unyielding Hearts: The Human Side of Hancock

 An alternative ending to the movie "Hancock" could explore a different trajectory for the characters and the storyline.
 The original film ends with Hancock embracing his role as a hero and distancing himself from Mary to ensure both of them retain their powers.
 Here's an idea for an alternative ending:

 Alternative Ending: Hancock's Sacrifice